Reflected random walks and unstable Martin boundary: Introduction

 Recall that a function $h : E\to\R$ is harmonic for $Z$ if, for all $x\in E$, $\E_x\bigl(h(Z(1))\bigr) = h(x)$.
 By the Poisson-Martin representation theorem, for every non-negative harmonic function $h$, there exists a positive Borel measure $\nu$ on $\partial_M E$ such that

-By convergence theorem, for any $x\in E$, the sequence $\{Z(n)\}_{n\geq 0}$ converges $\P_x$-almost surely to a $\partial_M E$-valued random variable.
+The convergence theorem says that for any $x\in E$, the sequence $\{Z(n)\}_{n\geq 0}$ converges $\P_x$-almost surely to a $\partial_M E$-valued random variable.
 The Martin boundary therefore provides all non-negative harmonic functions and shows how the Markov chain $Z$ goes to infinity.

 In order to identify the Martin boundary, one has to investigate all possible limits of the Martin kernel $k\bigl(x,y_n\bigr)$ when $\vert y_n\vert\to\infty$.
 As a consequence, the identification of the Martin boundary often reduces to the asymptotic computation of the Martin kernel or of the Green function.
 Such results are now well established for spatially homogeneous random walks, see, e.g., Ney and Spitzer~\cite{NeSp-66} for $E=\Z^d$, see also the book of Woess~\cite{Wo-00} for many relevant references.
 On the other hand, as we shall see later in this introduction, the case of inhomogeneous random walks is much more involved and still largely open.